-There is no universal criteria to measure selfishness.
+There are no universal criteria to measure selfishness.

 What you label as selfish may be different from what others label as selfish.
-Selfish is just a judgement we formed on ourselves and others.
+Selfish is just a judgment we formed on ourselves and others.
 Certain self-care activities would be deemed as selfish by some but not by others.
-It all depends on a person’s judgement.
+It all depends on a person’s judgment.

-3. Self-care and selfish are motivated by different intentions.
+3. Self-care and selfishness are motivated by different intentions.

 Self-care comes from love while selfish comes from fear.

 Selfish, on the other hand, comes from a feeling of fear and lack.
 You are afraid that you do not have enough time, money, and resources.
 You are too concerned with your well-being that you have no consideration for other people.
 You are afraid that other people would take up your resources for yourself, so you feel a need to protect your resources.